 This recipe appears in English Country Cooking at Its Best (Villard Books) by Caroline Conran and is reprinted with permission.
-It is not your traditional mint sauce.
-The flavor may not be as strong, but it is exceptionally good.
+The sauce produced is not your traditional mint sauce.
+Its flavor may not be as strong, but it is exceptionally good.
 As an alternative, you can use lemon juice instead of vinegar, and you can also add a little olive oil for a creamier texture.

 - 3 large handfuls of mint leaves, (stems previously removed)